 Most interestingly, the PX1 features twist-adjustable focus: you can dial it into a long-range spot beam, a soft, wide flood beam or anything in between.

 A standard tailcap runs this light and allows easy activation with most holds.
-The Coast PX1 is feature rich and definitely a performer in its category, but do keep in mind that it is not as tough or as durable as some other lights, though I would not have any worries assuming I was not beating the hell out of it or submerging it completely in water.
+The Coast PX1 is feature rich and definitely a performer in its category, but do keep in mind that it is not as tough or as durable as some other lights, though I would not have any worries assuming I was not beating it or submerging it completely in water.

 6 – Fenix LD15R